arc-archive/json-table/README.md

 display content actions that is relevant in context of the content displayed below the buttons.
 It should be icon buttons list or just buttons added to this view.

-Buttons must have `slot="content-action"` attributte set to be included to this view.
+Buttons must have `slot="content-action"` attribute set to be included to this view.

 ```html
 <json-table json='{"json": "test"}'>